Tight contact structures without symplectic fillings are everywhere: Non-fillable contact structures

-To obstruct fillability, we want to apply \Cref{thm:unique} to the filling given by stacking the hypothetical filling of the contact structure on the sphere with the strong cobordism of \Cref{prop:cap_gen}.
-First, we remark that the $1$- surgeries can all performed along curves lying in a small neighbourhood of a fixed $\TT^2$-fiber, since the isotropic $h$-principle is $C^0$-small and the $2$-surgery can be performed on a sphere contained in the trace of of this small neighbourhood under the initial surgery.
+\textbf{Step 4: non-fillability.} To obstruct fillability, we want to apply \Cref{thm:unique} to the filling given by stacking the hypothetical filling of the contact structure on the sphere with the strong cobordism of \Cref{prop:cap_gen}, and so we first check the hypotheses of this proposition.
+First, we remark that the $1$-surgeries can all be done along curves lying in a small neighborhood of a fixed $\TT^2$-fiber, since the isotropic $h$-principle is $C^0$-small, and that the $2$-surgery can be performed on a sphere contained in the trace of this small neighborhood under the initial surgery.
 In particular, all can be done on one side of the $\SSS^1$-equivariant decomposition for the Bourgeois contact structure.
 Now, we have $V_+ = \Sigma \times D^*\SSS^1$ and $M'_+$ is the resulting flexibly fillable contact manifold given by first capping then doing surgery as in \Cref{prop:cap_gen}.
-If $(\SSS^{2n+1},\xi_{ex})$ has a strong filling $W_0$, we get a strong filling $W$ of $M'_+$ by stacking the strong cobordism of \Cref{prop:cap_gen} on $W_0$.
-Note that there exists a homology class $\beta \in H_n(M'_+;\Q)$ that is non-trivial in the flexible filling $W'$ and is contained in $V_+\times \{pt\}$.
-Since we can always find a non-trivial homology class $\beta'\in H_n(W';\Q)$ contained in $V_+\times \{pt\}$ by our assumption on $\Sigma$, we can take $\beta$ to be any preimage of $\beta$ under the surjective map $H_n(M'_+;\Q)\to H_n(W';\Q)$.
+The flexible filling $W_0$ of $M'_+$ is obtained from attaching two $2$-handles and one flexible $3$-handle along a loose Legendrian sphere to the subcritical domain $V_+\times \DD^2$.
+If $(\SSS^{2n+1},\xi_{ex})$ has a strong filling $W$, we get a strong filling $W'$ of $M'_+$ by stacking the strong cobordism of \Cref{prop:cap_gen} on $W$.
+Note that there exists a homology class $\beta \in H_n(M'_+;\Q)$ that is non-trivial in the flexible filling $W_0$ and is contained in $V_+\times \{pt\}$.
+Indeed, since we can always find a non-trivial homology class $\beta'\in H_n(W_0;\Q)$ contained in $V_+\times \{pt\}$ by our assumption on $\Sigma$ (recall that we arranged, at the beginning of the proof, that $H_1(\Sigma)$ has rank at least $2$ when $n=2$), we can take $\beta$ to be any preimage of $\beta'$ under the surjective map $H_n(M'_+;\Q)\to H_n(W_0;\Q)$.
 Since $V_+\times \{pt\}$ can be isotoped to $\SSS^{2n+1}$ in the cobordism, $\beta$ must be trivial in the glued strong filling contradicting \Cref{thm:unique} for $M=\emptyset$. \end{proof}

-\begin{remark}[Freedom of choice of Open Book] For concreteness we chose to take the open book determined by the $A_1$-singularity in the proof above.
-This said, any nontrivial Milnor open book whose binding is $-1$-ADC would suffice. \end{remark}
+\begin{remark}[Freedom of choice of Open Book] For concreteness, we chose to take the open book determined by the $A_1$-singularity in the proof above.
+This said, any nontrivial open book whose binding is $(-1)$-index positive and such that the page has a non-trivial middle homology group would suffice. \end{remark}